 Online conversations across cultural and geographic divides will focus on struggles against food and housing insecurities in Milwaukee’s underserved communities.
 With the grant, students will document these histories of resilience and resistance in an online exhibition.
 This project supports Wisconsin Humanities' focus on race and ethnicity.

 This year, virtual conversations about our relationships with land, food, and the urban/rural divide will augment the annual Fermentation Fest DTour.
 Visitors traveling through 50 miles of Sauk County countryside will gain a striking variety of perspectives from those who live on the land.

 "Merely Players"- Shakespearean Education for People with Disabilities

 “Merely Players - Shakespearean Education for People with Disabilities” provides an inclusive theater experience for people with disabilities in Waukesha County.
 The grant will help participants improve in communications, presentation, and performing skills through workshops conducted by Optimist Theatre.

 $5,278 to CROSSROADS AT BIG CREEK (DOOR COUNTY)

 Middle schoolers will get a hands-on archaeological experience while learning about the landscapes of the past and present.
-This grant helps to build a new collaborative exploration of the Hans Hanson House historic site.
+This grant, with funds from the William A. Wenninger Endowment, helps to build a new collaborative exploration of the Hans Hanson House historic site.